-Cutting and finishing large volumes of French limestone
+Cutting and finishing large French limestone for major projects

 On our blog, we've talked about some of the different types of French limestone and the quarries they come from.
 But the factories that cut and finish the stone tend not to be mentioned very much.
 However, they are such a vitally important part of the process that we thought we should highlight what to look for and why.